sbu-test-lab/mu-runner/README.md

 ## Usage
 Download the jar of the project.
 Rename it to `mu-runner.java`.
 To use this tool do as follow:

-- Create a folder named "mutants" which contains your buggy java classes. each file should be name with full package-name. also at the end of the name of file you should add type of mutant and number of mutant for this class, for example these are a valid mutants:
+- Create a folder named `mutants` which contains your buggy java classes. each file should be name with full package-name. also at the end of the name of file you should add type of mutant and number of mutant for this class, for example these are a valid mutants:<br>
 `package.name.ClassName_typeOfMutant_theNumberOfMutant.java`
 `org.example.MyClass_conditionalOperatorMutant_1.java`
 - Create a folder named `project-src` which contains all of original src files of your project.